 Unfortunately, even those products which are recalled are often not returned to the manufacturer for a replacement, fix or refund.
 In fact, the Consumer Product Safety Commission (CSPC) estimates that only 15 to 30 percent of recalled products are properly addressed in this way.
 As a result, dangerous children’s products remain in the homes of countless Americans.

-Parents can help ensure that their children are safe by educating themselves on which products have been recalled and responding to these recalls promptly.
+Parents can help ensure that their children are safe by educating themselves on which products have been recalled and responding to these recalls promptly with Kansas personal injury settlements.
 They can begin by signing up for recall notifications from the CPSC website and children’s stores where they may be loyalty members.
 By staying educated, parents can help children stay safe from those few unsafe products which continue to haunt store shelves.